SINoALFON/hybrid-identity-lab/BUILD-LOG.md

   ICS forces the shared adapter to 192.168.137.1, which would have renumbered the lab network

+## Session 7 — Sync verification and joiner test

+**Live sync confirmed**
+- Changed a user's title on-prem, forced a delta sync with Start-ADSyncSyncCycle, and confirmed the change appeared in Entra.
+  Delta processes only changes since the last cycle; a full sync reprocesses everything and is needed after changing filtering rules

+**Joiner tested end to end**
+- Added a row to the staffing CSV and reran the provisioning script.
+  New account created on-prem, synced to Entra with correct UPN, department, title, and group membership intact
+- Rerunning the script against existing users produced eight expected failures handled by the try/catch, and completed rather than halting.
+  Reruns are safe — worth confirming, since provisioning jobs get triggered accidentally

+**Tenant cleanup**
+- Removed cloud-only users and groups left over from earlier Microsoft Learn exercises so the tenant reflects only the synced directory.
+  Synced objects can't be deleted in Entra — AD is authoritative, and deletion has to happen on-prem or via sync scope

 **Configuration decisions**
 - Customize rather than Express, so the sync could be scoped by OU.
 Express syncs the entire directory including built-in accounts